Best self-charging hybrid cars of 2023

 Best self-charging hybrids 2023 - Toyota Yaris Cross

-Pros: spacious for its size, 50mpg+ easily
+Pros: Spacious for its size, 50mpg+ easily, surprisingly tidy to drive

-Rather that pretending to be a dinky SUV, as per others in the small car plastic-cladding brigade, the Toyota Yaris Cross actually is one – meaning its relationship to the regular Yaris is more like that of the Ford Puma to the Ford Fiesta than the Fiesta Titanium to the Fiesta Active.
+Rather than pretending to be a dinky SUV, as per others in the small car plastic-cladding brigade, the Toyota Yaris Cross actually is one – meaning its relationship to the regular Yaris is more like that of the Ford Puma to the Ford Fiesta than the Fiesta Titanium to the Fiesta Active.

 You still probably won’t buy one for thrills, but the size-to-interior-space ratio is very positive and the hybrid powertrain can top 50mpg in the real world without any effort from the driver.
-Price: from £24,840
+Price: from £24,855

-Read our Toyota Yaris Cross review
+To find out more read our Toyota Yaris Cross review

 View Toyota Yaris lease deals VIEW OFFER